 Milk & Dairy

 Milk and dairy products such as yogurts, cheese and fromage frais provide your child with a good source of calcium which is important for growing bones.
 They also provide fat, protein and other nutrients such as zinc and vitamin A. Children aged 1-3 years should consume at least 300ml of milk or 2 portions of dairy a day and it is preferable to give them full fat milk to ensure they get enough calories.
 Semi skimmed milk can be given from 2 years of age if your child is eating well.
 Skimmed milk and 1% milk are not recommended until 5 years of age.
-If your child is milk allergic then there are plenty of other foods that can provide calcium.
-Please click here to find out more about the alternatives to milk
+If your child is milk allergic or lactose intolerant then there are plenty of other foods that can provide calcium.
+Please click here to find out more about alternatives to milk.

 Meat, fish, eggs, beans & other non-dairy sources of protein